onlinerj/onlinerj.github.io/_pages/about.md

 My interests lie in the field of AI research and engineering.
 SOme research areas I have recently wokred on include: RL / LLM Alignment, GPU Acceleration, Federated Learning (Distributed Machine Learning), Multi-Modal AI, Dissecting and Editing LLM architectures, Distributed LLM Training and LLM Security.

 Im my personal life, I have been a travel and fitness freak.
+Some exotic locations I have travelled to include:
+- Mount Everest
-Some exotic locations I have travelled to include: Mount Everest, Trekking 50km on a Frozen River in the middle of nowhere at -40 deg C / 4000 metre altitiude with a 20kg backpack, Fasting for 7.5 Days on just salt and water, maintaining a streak of 1000 days logging calorie intake on my MyFitnessPal, conquering the highest bungee jump in the world.
+- Trekking 50km on a Frozen River in the middle of nowhere at -40 deg C / 4000 metre altitiude with a 20kg backpack
+- Fasting for 7.5 Days on just salt and water
+- 1000 days streak logging calorie intake on my MyFitnessPal
+- Conquering the highest bungee jump in the world.
+-

 Things that are on my bucket list: Going to South Pole, The Moon, and beyond!